nim-appkit/values/README.md

 # nim-values

 **Note: still a WIP.
-Objects and tuples are not supported yet, but will be soon.**
+Objects are not supported yet, but will be soon.**

 A [Nim](http://nim-lang.org) library for working with arbitrary variables/values.
 Includes a map data structure for easily storing and working with nested, flexible data.